liflab/beepbeep-3-book/pre-markdown/advanced/README.md

 Note how the first lines of the file have been cast as an `Integer` number; the last number could not be parsed as an integer, therefore it has been cast as a `Float`.

 The last printed lines show that an exception has been thrown by the program.
 This is caused by the very last instruction in the code, which makes one last `pull` on `p`.
 However, this happens right after `p.hasNext()` returns false, which has taken us out of the loop.
 As we have said earlier, attempting to pull an event from a `Pullable` that has no more event to produce causes such an exception to be thrown.
-Yet another programming mistake is to disregard the return value of `hasNext` (or not even calling it in the first place) and attempting to pull from an source that has "run dry".
+Yet another programming mistake is to disregard the return value of `hasNext` (or not even calling it in the first place) and attempting to pull from a source that has "run dry".

 The processor chain in this program can be represented as follows: